MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/replace-extents.md

 > [!NOTE]
 > The command will fail if extents returned by the *ExtentsToDropQuery* query don't exist in the destination table.
 This may happen if the extents were merged before the replace command was executed.
 > To make sure the command fails on missing extents, check that the query returns the expected ExtentIds.
 The first example will fail if the extent to drop doesn't exist in table *MyOtherTable*.
-Example two, however, will succeed even though the extent to drop doesn't exist, since the query to drop didn't return any extent IDs.
+The second example, however, will succeed even though the extent to drop doesn't exist, since the query to drop didn't return any extent IDs.

 ## Examples